 Art by Offenders, Secure Patients and Detainees

-My top 3 favourite works which I enclose below are a poem, a painting by a secure patient called Lost Fruit (done on lined notepad sheets connected by duct tape, in markers! drawb in small circles!), and a small installation called Garden of Eden.
+My top 3 favourite works were a painting by a secure patient called Lost Fruit (done on lined notepad sheets connected by duct tape, in markers! drawn in small circles!), and a small installation called Garden of Eden.

 20131110-233218.jpg